caitlinsalt/how-to-do-stuff/dotnet/c-sharp-crash-course.md

 The `nameof()` operator was briefly discussed above.
 Its value is computed at compile-time: it is a string constant which is the name of the symbol passed to it.
 The `typeof()` operator, although named similarly, is computed at runtime.
 Its operand is a type name identifier, and it returns a `System.Type` instance containing that type's metadata.
 For example: `Type stringType = typeof(string);`.

 The operators `x++` and `x--` are the post-increment and post-decrement operators.
 As in other languages, their value is the value of `x`, but they have the side-effect of increasing or decreasing `x`'s value by one.
 By contrast the operators `++x` and `--x` are the pre-increment and pre-decrement operators.
 They increase or decrease the value of `x` by one, and the value of the expression is the value of `x` after the increment or decrement.

+The range operator `..` was introduced in C# 8.
+Its operands must be of either `int` or `System.Index` type (or implicitly convertible to them), and its result is of type `System.Range`.
+Its left operand is the inclusive lower bound of a range of indices, and the right operand is the exclusive upper bound.
+Either operand may be omitted to give a range with no lower or no upper bound.

+The unary `^x` operator is the "index from end" operator, and was introduced alongside the `..` operator.
+Its operand is an `int`, and its result is of type `System.Index`.
+For a sequence of items of length `x`, `^x` means the index `length - x`.
+In other words, the last item in a sequence can be indexed as `^1`.

+The unary `^` is often used with the `..` operator.
+For example `..^1` means "all elements aside from the last", and `^3..` means "the last three elements.

 The `default` operator gives the default value of a type.
 Historically it had to be used in the same way as `typeof()`, with the type name in parentheses such as `default(string)`, but since C# 7.1 it can be used on its own in contexts where the compiler can infer the type required.